Schizophrenia, a form of psychosis, is characterised by distortion to thinking and perception and inappropriate or blunted affect.

 There are a number of subtypes differentiated by unique characteristics.

 Other types include post-schizophrenic depression, residual schizophrenia and simple schizophrenia.
 For more information see the full ICD 10 criteria.

-It is essential that other causes of similar presentation are excluded prior to final diagnosis.
+It is essential that other causes of similar presentations are excluded prior to final diagnosis.

-Schizophrenia is a clinical diagnosis made by the presence of characteristic features.
+Schizophrenia is a clinical diagnosis made in the presence of characteristic features.
 Other conditions may cause similar presentations and these need to be excluded.
-Attempts should be made to rule out infection, metabolic abnormalities or organic brain disease where suspected.
+Attempts should be made to rule out infection, metabolic abnormalities and organic brain disease where suspected.

 Blood, hair or urinary screens may be used for illicit drugs and alcohol, particularly in those presenting with acute psychosis of unknown cause.

 Depending on the presentation CT, MRI head or EEG may be ordered.
 Serum markers of autoimmune encephalitis can be sent as well as lumbar puncture and CSF sampling if indicated

 NICE offer guidance on preventing and anticipating psychosis.

 They advise referral to specialist services in patients who are distressed with declining social function and: